JuliaData/CategoricalArrays.jl/README.md

 levels and associates them with an integer reference (for internal use).
 They offer methods to set levels, change their order while preserving the references, and efficiently get the integer index corresponding to a level and vice-versa.
-They are also parameterized on the type used to store the indices, so that small pools can use as little memory as possible.
+They are also parameterized on the type used to store the references, so that small pools can use as little memory as possible.
 Finally, they keep a vector of value objects (`NominalValue` or `CategoricalValue`), so that `getindex` can return the existing object instead of allocating a new one.

 Array types are made of two fields:
-- `pool`: the `NominalPool` or `OrdinalPool` object keeping the levels of the array
-- `values`: an integer vector giving the indices of the level for each element. `0` corresponds to a missing value for `NullableNominalArray` and `NullableOrdinalArray`.
+- `refs`: an integer vector giving the index of the level in the pool for each element.
+For `NullableNominalArray` and `NullableOrdinalArray`, `0` indicates a missing value.
+- `pool`: the `NominalPool` or `OrdinalPool` object keeping the levels of the array.

 `NominalPool` and `OrdinalPool` are designed to limit the need to go over all elements of the vector, either for reading or for writing.
 This is why unused levels are not dropped